 6. Take advantage of discounts

-“Make sure you take advantage of your status as a teacher by asking for discounts at clothing stores,” Kendal Perez says.
-“For example, Loft, J. Crew, The Limited and Banana Republic all offer a 15 percent discount to teachers.”
-You can find a complete list of teacher discounts for clothing at GiftCardGranny.com.
+“Make sure you take advantage of your status as a teacher by asking for teacher discounts at clothing stores,” Kendal Perez says.
+“For example, Loft and J. Crew offer a 15 percent discount to teachers.”

-It’s important to pay attention to the details, Weingarten says, because if your students are questioning your wardrobe or teasing you about what you wear, then your clothes may be distracting them from learning.
+It’s important to pay attention to the details, Weingarten says, because if your students are questioning your wardrobe or teasing you about what you wear, then your clothes may be distracting them from learning what you’re teaching.